 - Realtor gets paid from the sale proceeds

-- No claim to file with VA
+- There is no claim to file with the VA

 - VA does not have to take title back to the property

-- Junior lien holders will not get paid (although the junior may be convinced to release the lien and have the veteran / borrower sign an unsecured note)
+- Junior lien holders will not get paid (although the junior may be convinced to release the lien and have the veteran/borrower sign an unsecured note)

-- VA or a VA approved mortgage servicer will accept a Compromise Sale if it saves the government money.
+- VA or a VA-approved mortgage servicer will accept a Compromise Sale if it saves the government money.

 VA